 Symfony Extended Range of Vision IOLs

 Zambelli Cataract & Laser Eye Institute was the first eye care center in Western Pennsylvania to offer the Tecnis Symfony IOL, a newly approved, presbyopia-correcting IOL.
 Presbyopia is the age-related loss of reading vision.
 The Symfony IOL is the first and only Extended Depth of Focus (EDOF) Presbyopia-Correcting IOL that provides continuous, high-quality vision at a range of distances from near to far and points in between.
 In addition, the Symfony lens uniquely corrects chromatic aberration (color distortion) to provide more enhanced color vision in all lighting conditions.
 Our surgeons also offer the Tecnis Symfony Toric IOL, which delivers the same range of continuous vision, for patients with astigmatism.
 Most patients with the Symfony IOL and the Symfony Toric IOL are able to enjoy independence from glasses after cataract surgery.

 Our eye surgeons offer presbyopia-correcting multifocal implants to individuals who want to see clearly at multiple distances after surgery.
 This implant provides vision at near, intermediate and far distances, and many patients are able to enjoy independence from glasses.

 Toric lenses are designed to restore vision after cataract surgery while treating existing astigmatism (abnormal curvature of the cornea).
 One in three cataract surgery candidates has astigmatism that causes noticeably blurry vision.
 Toric lenses have different powers in different areas to compensate for the asymmetric power of the eye with astigmatism.

-To learn more about cataract surgery and your IOL options, please contact Zambelli Cataract & Laser Eye Institute at 724-728-5000 and request a consultation with one of our doctors.
-Call or email us today.
+To learn more about cataract surgery and your IOL options, please contact one of our Rochester or Wexford, PA office and request a consultation with one of our doctors today.